Davy O'Hare

+Career

 O'Hare was a member of the 2003 Irish Cup winning Coleraine team which beat Glentoran 1–0 in the final at Windsor Park.
 He made his 500th appearance for the club against Linfield on 9 February 2010.
-Prior to his spell at Coleraine he played for Crusaders from 1997–2000.
+Prior to his spell at Coleraine he played for Crusaders from 1997 to 2000.

 He scored a goal for Coleraine from a goal kick in a league match against Lisburn Distillery at New Grosvenor in September 2003.

 In May 2010, he agreed a new one-year contract to extend his stay at the Coleraine Showgrounds.

 In April 2011 the club announced that he would leave the club after almost 500 appearances across two spells with the club.

 On 13 June 2011, he signed for Glenavon.
 On 29 April 2013 after his final game for Glenavon he retired from football.